Darioc18/architecture-portfolio/README.md

 For the home page, I selected a visually pleasing image with neutral and clear colors to align with the minimalistic character of the entire website.
 The arrangement of the images will be thoughtfully organized to showcase a variety of projects effectively, allowing visitors to explore and appreciate Dario's diverse body of work.

+The images within the portfolio were created utilizing a diverse range of architectural and design software.

 ## Features

 ### Existing Features